Australian Film Critics Association

-The Australian Film Critics Association (AFCA), formerly Melbourne Film Critics' Forum, is an Australian professional association for film critics, reviewers and journalists who work in the media, based in Melbourne.
-It is a member of the International Federation of Film Critics (FIPRESCI).
+The Australian Film Critics Association (AFCA, or Auscritic), formerly known as Melbourne Film Critics' Forum, is an Australian professional association for film critics, reviewers and journalists who work in the media, based in Melbourne.
+It is a member of the International Federation of Film Critics.
+The organisation is known for its film and writing awards, formerly Australian Film Critics Association or AFCA Awards, now known as Auscritic Awards.
+They are awarded annually in many categories.

 History

 Formed in 1996, AFCA began as the Melbourne Film Critics' Forum, expanding to a national organisation in 2004.
 In the same year, AFCA became an Australian representative of the International Federation of Film Critics (FIPRESCI), which comprises the national organisations of professional film critics and film journalists from around the world.
 FIPRESCI has members in more than 50 countries worldwide.
 AFCA helped to establish the first FIPRESCI jury at the Adelaide Film Festival.

 AFCA's members, several of whom contribute to internationally recognised media outlets, are professional film critics, film reviewers and film journalists, from all media forums, who provide informed discussion, analysis and comment on Australian and world cinema.
 Here are some of them (past and present):